paolokappa/Serv-UToAbuseIPDB/README.md

-# Serv-UToAbuseIPDB
+# SolarWinds Serv-U FTP Server To AbuseIPDB
-Sending Malicious IPs to AbuseIPDB from SolarWinds Serv-U FTP Server
+Sending Malicious IPs to AbuseIPDB from SolarWinds Serv-U FTP Server.

-# Serv-UToAbuseIPDB: Sending Malicious IPs to AbuseIPDB

 ## Purpose
 This manual provides detailed instructions on how to configure an event in SolarWinds Serv-U FTP Server to automatically report IP addresses involved in brute-force attempts to AbuseIPDB using a PowerShell script named `Serv-UToAbuseIPDB`.
 By automating this process, administrators can enhance their server's security by ensuring that malicious IP addresses are promptly reported and potentially blocked from further attacks.